 - Corneal sunburn (also known as keratitis) - This painful burning of the cornea is due to UV exposure.
 Your cornea allows light and images into the retina.
-Hikers and skiers are exposed to this condition because of the sun’s intensity at altitudes.
+The sun’s intensity at altitudes exposes hikers and skiers to this condition.
 UV rays also reflect on water, snow, and ice.
 It’s often referred to as “snow blindness.”

 - Macular degeneration - Caused by cumulative UV damage that occurs to the central portion of the retina.
 Your retina is the back layer inside each.
 It is the part of the eye that tells your brain what you see.
 Macular degeneration is a common cause of vision loss for people over 60 years of age.